rockstor/rockstor-doc/docker-based-rock-ons/overview.rst

 While the installation and initial setup of Rock-ons is kept as simple and user-friendly as possible, it is possible to further customize their configuration post-install.
-At the time of writing, users can extend their existing Rock-on installation with additional storage.
+At the time of writing, users can extend their existing Rock-on installation with additional storage, or add customized docker container labels.
 Note that this area is under active development to provide further customization.

 .. _rockons_add_storage: